POZAlabs/ComMU/index.md

-## Generated music (stage 1)
+### Generated music (stage 1)

- - Audio samples below are outputs that were generated using our model via randomly chosen metadata.
-All 5 samples were automatically generated without any input of a human composer.
+ - Audio samples below are automatically generated with our model.
 This is stage 1 of the combinatorial music generation.
  - The samples below are all under the genre 'newage'.
  - Common metadata underlying the 5 clips are as follows:
       -  #bpm: 130, #key: A minor, #time_signature: 4/4